rspamd/rspamd/doc/faq.md

 }) -- table form
 ```

 Historically, all Lua methods used the sequential call type.
-However, it has changed so far: many functions converted to allow table form invocation.
-The advantages of table form are clear:
+This has changed somewhat, however, and has the following advantages:

-- you don't need to remember the exact **order** of arguments;
+- you don't need to remember the exact **order** of arguments
-- you can see not only a value but a `name = value` pair which helps in debugging;
+- you can see not only a value but a `name = value` pair which helps in debugging
-- it is easier to **extend** methods with new features and to keep backward compatibility;
+- it is easier to **extend** methods with new features and to keep backward compatibility
 - it is much easier to allow **optional** arguments

-However, there is a drawback: table call is slightly more expensive in terms of computational resources.
-The difference is negligible in the vast majority of case, so rspamd now supports table form for the most of function that accept more than two or three arguments.
-You can always check in the [documentation](https://rspamd.com/doc/lua/) about what forms are allowed for a particular function.
+However, there is a drawback: table calls are slightly more expensive in terms of computational resources.
+The difference is negligible in the majority of cases so rspamd now supports the table form for most functions which accept more than two or three arguments.
+You can check in the [documentation](https://rspamd.com/doc/lua/) which forms are allowed for a particular function.

 ### How to use rspamd modules

-The normal way is to use `require` statement:
+Use a `require` statement:

 ```lua
 local rspamd_logger = require 'rspamd_logger'